ibm-cloud-docs/cloud-activity-tracker/how-to/config_cli.md

 # Configuring the Activity Tracker CLI
 {: #config_cli}

 The {{site.data.keyword.cloudaccesstraillong}} service includes a command line interface (CLI) that you can use to manage your events in the cloud.
-You can use the {{site.data.keyword.Bluemix_notm}} plugin to view the status of the events, to download events, and to configure the events retention policy.
+You can use the {{site.data.keyword.cloud_notm}} plugin to view the status of the events, to download events, and to configure the events retention policy.
 The CLI offers different types of help: general help to learn about the CLI and supported commands, command help to learn how to use a command, or subcommand help to learn how to use a subcommands for a command.
 {:shortdesc}

-## Installing the {{site.data.keyword.cloudaccesstrailshort}} plugin from the {{site.data.keyword.Bluemix_notm}} repo
+## Installing the {{site.data.keyword.cloudaccesstrailshort}} plugin from the {{site.data.keyword.cloud_notm}} repo
 {: #install_cli_repo}

 To install the {{site.data.keyword.cloudaccesstrailshort}} CLI, complete the following steps:

-1. Install the {{site.data.keyword.Bluemix_notm}} CLI.
+1. Install the {{site.data.keyword.cloud_notm}} CLI.

-   For more information, see [Installing the {{site.data.keyword.Bluemix_notm}} CLI](/docs/cli/reference/ibmcloud/download_cli.html#install_use).
+   For more information, see [Installing the {{site.data.keyword.cloud_notm}} CLI](/docs/cli?topic=cloud-cli-ibmcloud-cli#ibmcloud-cli).

 2. Find out the name of the plugin in the repo.
 Run the following command: